AlexYiningLiu/Matrix-Library/README.md

 e.g. an integer Matrix and a double Matrix.
 - Matrix representation is in the form of a vector of vectors.
 This could potentially be further optimized to only use a 1D data structure along with a stride, which can improve time complexity involved in operations.

-## Rubric Points
-The points belowed were addressed in this project.

-### Loop, Functions, I/O
-- The project demonstrates an understanding of C++ functions and control structures.
-- The project accepts user input and processes the input (see the `main` function in `main.cpp`)

-### Object Oriented Programming
-- The project uses Object Oriented Programming techniques.
-- Classes use appropriate access specifiers for class members (see `matrix_library.hpp and` `identity_matrix.hpp`).
-- Class constructors utilize member initialization lists (see each constructor of `matrix_library.hpp`).
-- Classes abstract implementation details from their interfaces.
-- Classes encapsulate behavior.
-- Classes follow an appropriate inheritance hierarchy (see inheritance implementation in class definition in `identity_matrix.hpp`).
-- Templates generalize functions in the project (the entirety of the library is built using templates).
-- Derived class functions override virtual base class functions (see lines 39 and 46 in `identity_matrix.hpp`).
-- Overloaded functions allow the same function to operate on different parameters (see overloading of arithmetic operators, e.g. line 150 in `matrix_library.hpp`).

-### Memory management
-- The project makes use of references in function declarations.
-- The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
-- The project follows the Rule of 5 (see implementation of Rule of 5 for the Matrix class in `matrix_library.hpp`).
-- The project uses move semantics to move data, instead of copying it, where possible (see lines 126, 139, and 146 in `main.cpp`).

-### Concurrency
-- The project uses multithreading (see `concurrency_utils.hpp`).
-- A promise and future is used in the project (a promise isn't used, but futures are used starting in line 81 of `concurrency_utils.hpp`).
-- A mutex or lock is used in the project (see line 39 in `concurrency_utils.hpp`).